 Once HUD releases the CoC Program Competition NOFA, agencies are required to submit a Program Application for each program, through HUD’s electronic application system e-snaps.

 FY2017 HUD CoC Program Competition – Evaluation Instrument

-The FY17 HUD CoC Program Competition will begin on January 31, 2017 with the release of the local 2017 Evaluation Instrument for renewal CoC program funding recipients.
-The following resources are made available to assist agencies in completing the 2017 Evaluation Instrument.
+The FY17 HUD CoC Program Competition began on January 31, 2017 with the release of the local 2017 Evaluation Instrument for renewal CoC program funding recipients.
+The following resources were made available to assist agencies in completing the 2017 Evaluation Instrument.

 All Chicago developed the FY2016 NOFA Highlights, which discusses new and special considerations for the FY2016 CoC Program Competition.